GuzXP/MotivateMe-Neobrutalism-UI/README.md

 - **Autoprefixer**: A PostCSS plugin to parse CSS and add vendor prefixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Unemployed License Activity lol.